Expat Exchange

 What is a typical expat home or apartment like in Saipan?

 "The typical expat home or apartment in Saipan is usually made up of a combination of traditional Chamorro and modern furnishings, providing a unique charm to the living space.
 The apartments typically have one or two bedrooms, with larger floor plans including a living room, dining room, and kitchen.
 In many cases, expats also have access to patios, balconies, and other outdoor spaces.
 Most apartments are outfitted with air-conditioning, although some also incorporate modern fans for additional air circulation.
-High-speed internet and other modern amenities are also generally available," said one expat who made the move to Saipan.
+High-speed internet and other modern amenities are also generally available," remarked one expat who made the move to Saipan.

 What is the average cost of housing in Saipan?